richbruton/html-css-essentials/README.md

 In this case the site owners are a group of cafe owners in a medium sized town.
 After a year or more restrictions they are face with many challenges.
 A lot of their customers have both home brewing equipment, they want to connect with these customers so that they return.
 They may not return as frequently for a cup of coffee but they can buy their beans from the local cafes.

-ANother challenge faced by the cafe owners is that they are struggling to hire staff.
+Another challenge faced by the cafe owners is that they are struggling to hire staff.
 These meetings can act as informal training sessions for anybody who is looking to gt a job in a cafe, it will give them a chance to improve their skills and to meet potential future employers.

 # Design